TheMorc/mlvwm/README.md

 ## HISTORY

 MLVWM was originally developed in 1997 by Takashi HASEGAWAi, based on FVWM,  while studying at Nagoya University.
 Active development proceeded through 2000.
 In 2020, Morgan Aldridge obtained permission to continue maintenance & development.
+Forked by Morc to improve and fix some issues.

 ## LICENSE